Shi'ar: Age of Apocalypse

 In the Age of Apocalypse reality, the Shi'ar Empire was almost decimated by the Brood.
 However, D'Ken remains as Majestor of the Imperium, while Lilandra has been executed and Deathbird leads the Starjammers.

 MC2

 In Last Planet Standing, a limited series set in the alternate timeline known as MC2, the Shi'ar homeworld is destroyed by Galactus.

-2099

-In Marvel 2099, it is mentioned that the encroaching twilight of the Shi'ar left a void of power.

 Marvel Zombies

 In Marvel Zombies Return, led by Luke Cage of another reality, the Shi'ar were defeated and killed by the zombified heroes of the Earth.